Companies on this page may compensate us if you sign up through our links. This doesn’t affect our opinions in any way. Must be 18+ in most states.

 Underdog keeps its advantage with 7- and 8-pick options, something PrizePicks doesn’t offer.

-Personally, I’ve been burned plenty going 4/5, so I lean on Underdog for smaller entry.
-But for players hunting a clean sweep at 6 picks, PrizePicks now has the stronger top-end return.
+Personally, I’ve been burned plenty going 4/5, so I lean on Underdog for smaller entries.
+But for players who like doing entries with 6+ picks, PrizePicks typically has better payouts.

-On Underdog, the max payout caps at 1,000x through Streaks, while PrizePicks goes as high as 2,000x, but only if your entry includes Demon Picks, which are tougher to hit than standard projections.
+On Underdog, the max payout caps at 1,000x, while PrizePicks goes as high as 2,000x, but only if your entry includes Demon Picks, which are tougher to hit than standard projections.

 You can compare all payouts on DFS Pick’em apps here if you want to see how Underdog and PrizePicks stack up against each other as well as other competitors.